krauselab/krauselab/content/people/alumni.md

 weight = 60  # Order that this section will appear.

 # Sets the Title and Subtitle
-title = "Our mission"
+title = "Alumni"
-subtitle = "The goal of the Krause Laboratory is to define how stem and progenitor cells balance and regulate fate decisions in health and disease.
-We study stem cells to improve strategies for repair and regeneration of the hematopoietic system as well as solid organs including the lung and parathyroids."
+subtitle = "We care about making sure that members of the lab are prepared for their career goals.
+See where alumni from the lab have ended up."
 +++

 |   Member   |   Current Location  |